pygame/pygame/README.rst

 be found in the file ``docs/LGPL.txt``.
 We reserve the right to place future versions of this library under a different license.

-This basically means you can use Pygame in any project you want, but if you make any changes or additions to Pygame itself, those must be released with a compatible license (preferably submitted back to the Pygame project).
+This basically means you can use pygame in any project you want, but if you make any changes or additions to pygame itself, those must be released with a compatible license (preferably submitted back to the pygame project).
 Closed source and commercial games are fine.

 The programs in the ``examples`` subdirectory are in the public domain.